fabacab/inline-gdocs-viewer/readme.txt

 While you can't strip out columns like you can do with rows, you can [hide columns using CSS](http://maymay.net/blog/projects/inline-google-spreadsheet-viewer/comment-page-2/#comment-294582) with code such as, `.col-4 { display: none; }`, for example.

 == Change log ==

+= Version 0.4.3 =

+* Feature: "New" Google Spreadsheets are now officially supported.

 = Version 0.4.2 =